-ONUs participating in tree protection schemes may implement Client ONU protection, in which MAC, MAC Control, and OAM Clients iare duplicated.
+ONUs participating in tree protection schemes may also implement Client ONU protection, in which MAC, MAC Control, and OAM Clients in the ONU are duplicated.
 Such schemes may have increased robustness due to added protection against ONU Client failures, at the expense of increased frame loss during the protection switchover event, as explained in 9.3.2.1.2.

 The discovery, registration, as well as provisioning and configuration are performed independently for each of the C-ONU entities.
-Typically, both C-ONUs entities receive identical configuration.
+Typically, both C-ONUs entities receive identical configuration, though this is not a requirement.